• Products

 What are CE and PE in the stock market?

 CE and PE are important terms in options trading.
-PE stands for "Put European," and CE for "Call European."
+PE stands for Put European and CE for Call European.
 They refer to the two types of European options.
-A call option allows you to buy assets, a put option allows you to sell them at a specific time.
 Understanding these two types of options is essential before entering into options trading.
-This article will discuss these two types of options in detail.
+This article will discuss these two types of options, along with other factors that you need to consider.

 Call and put options allow you to buy or sell assets at a specified price.
-They give investors the ability to manage risk, and possibly even profit from market swings.
+They give investors like you the ability to manage risk, and possibly even profit from market swings.
 Let's understand these in more detail.

 Call Option